imilwess/softeq.education.base/README.md

    - User with such email already exist

 15. Implement UserTaskMicroservice

-16. Use postman for test all API
+17. Use postman for test all API ( collection: postman/TrialsSystemCollections.postman_collection.json, env:local.postman_environment.json)

 # Additional tasks
 1. Implement Email validation with FluentValidation by following requirements, if email dont mach several requarmens, return all errors